ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba as UDP server.rst

 In this example, we connect Ameba to WiFi and use Ameba to be an UDP server.
-When Ameba receives a message from UDP client, it replies “acknowledged” message to client.
+When Ameba receives a message from UDP client, it replies "acknowledged" message to client.

 | Open the WiFi Web Server example.
-“File” -> “Examples” -> “AmebaWiFi”
+"File" -> "Examples" -> "AmebaWiFi"
-  -> “WiFiUdpSendReceiveString”
+  -> "WiFiUdpSendReceiveString"
 | |7-1|

 Modify the highlighted code section (ssid, password, keyindex) to